 When we begin to cultivate a more alert and attentive attitude toward all of the thoughts and the speed at which they run through our minds, that rush will undoubtedly start to slow down.
 We will begin to see that the crawlers get smaller and proceed across our mental screens at a less frantic pace.
 We start to become less inclined to identify with our thoughts and start to just allow them to come and go.

-This is the beginning of understanding that our internal chatter, or crawlers, are just that, distractions.
-Our next steps involve not buying into that internal dialog, not believing everything we think.
+This is the beginning of understanding that our internal chatter, or crawlers, are just that, distractions and working on our "monkey mind."
+Our next steps involve not buying into that internal dialog, and not believing everything we think.

 Join us for our weekly community Zoom meditations.
 Click here for a list of all weekly meditations.